 1960 Clubroom subjected to demolition order.

 1962 Club purchased plot of land on Leacroft, off Station Road.
-Erected the old Baildon cricket pavilion with a later extension with the former kitchen & café of Bingley Cattle market.
+Erected the old Baildon cricket pavilion with a later extension made from the former kitchen & café of Bingley Cattle Market.

-In 1960’s Colin Nelson and Danny Horton dominated the racing scene.
+In the 1960’s Colin Nelson and Danny Horton (pictured below) dominated the racing scene.
 Nelson was the first Otley Cycle Club rider to break the hour for a 25 mile time trial.

 1971 Former Otley Cycle Club member Danny Horton won the British National Professional Road Race Championship with the Falcon Racing Team.

 1973 Otley Cycle Club promoted the first professional Road Race in & around the town.
 John Churchman won the British Cycle Touring competition.

-1983 Club purchased the former British Legion premises on Wellcroft with help of Sports Council grant.
-With the dedication of its members these clubrooms were completely refurbished into the building we currently know and love as “Wellcroft House”.
+1983 Club purchased the former British Legion premises on Wellcroft with the help of a Sports Council grant.
+These clubrooms were completely refurbished with the dedication of its members into the building we currently know and love as “Wellcroft House”.

 1985 Otley Cycle Club staged the very first Otley Town Centre Cycle race on a testing 1.5 mile circuit won by Dave Mann.
-This is now an annual event and has twice been the National Circuit Championships http://www.otleycycleraces.co.uk/.
+This is now an annual event and has twice been the National Circuit Championships Otley Cycle Races

-1987 60 years Diamond Jubilee dinner dance at Craiglands Hotel Ilkley, with guest speaker Phil Liggett.
+1987 60 years Diamond Jubilee dinner dance at The Craiglands Hotel, Ilkley, with guest speaker Phil Liggett.

-1993 Otley Cycle Club Racing Section pictured (spot how many current members you can see…..)
+1993 Otley Cycle Club Racing Section pictured (how many current members can you identify?)

 Women & Otley Cycle Club

-1930 Club promotes first 12 hour in country that was open to women – Miss E Paley 156.25 miles won, in 2nd Mrs M Austin 152 miles.
+1930, Club promotes first 12 hour in country that was open to women – Miss E Paley rode 156.25 miles to win and in 2nd place was Mrs M Austin riding 152 miles.